trihieuvusl1/Portfolio/README.md

 ## Overview

 Between January 2020 and April 2021, COVID-19 spread to every continent and infected over 150 million people worldwide.
-This dashboard was built to turn 85,000 rows of raw pandemic data into a clear visual narrative — answering where the virus spread fastest, which regions suffered the most deaths, and how infection rates evolved over time across key countries.
+This dashboard was built to transform 85,000 rows of raw pandemic data into a clear visual narrative and it answers where the virus spread fastest, which regions suffered the most deaths, and how infection rates evolved over time across key countries.

 The pipeline is straightforward: four SQL queries extract the most relevant slices of data from two source tables, the results are exported to Excel, and Tableau assembles them into a single unified dashboard.